cryostatio/cryostat-legacy/README.md

 `./gradlew jibDockerBuild`.
 Take note that the standard `./gradlew build` will not only build the image but will attempt to publish it to Dockerhub.

+If the environment variable `CONTAINER_JFR_DEBUG` is set to a non-empty string at build time then a debug image will be built, containing a debug shell environment within the image and enabling debug printing from the application.

 ## RUN
 For a basic development non-containerized smoketest, use `./gradlew run`, or `./gradlew run --args="client-args-here"`.

-Debug output can be enabled by setting the environment variable `CONTAINER_JFR_DEBUG` to any non-empty string.

 The client can operate in three different command execution modes.
 These are batch (scripted), interactive TTY, and interactive socket.
 To use batch mode,